The World Cup hosts' complex relationship with football

 Even so, Australian football's governing bodies may just get another chance to chart a new course for the game should the Matildas - already one of the nation's most beloved sporting institutions - deliver on the hype.

-Tickets to their opening match at Stadium Australia against the Republic of Ireland have sold out, while it's not an exaggeration to say that if talismanic forward Sam Kerr brings Australia a World Cup or a 2024 Olympic gold medal, she will be deified alongside the likes of Don Bradman, Shane Warne and Ashleigh Barty in the highest echelons of Australian sporting lore.
+Tickets to their opening match at Stadium Australia against the Republic of Ireland have sold out, while it is not an exaggeration to say that if talismanic forward Sam Kerr brings Australia a World Cup or a 2024 Olympic gold medal, she will be deified alongside the likes of Don Bradman, Shane Warne and Ashleigh Barty in the highest echelons of Australian sporting lore.

 Australia's penchant for getting behind its national teams makes the Matildas' success at the World Cup all the more important for the future health of the game, particularly if they can generate the kind of wave we saw in England after the Lionesses' triumph at least year's Euros.

-In rugby-dominated New Zealand - perhaps be the first and only World Cup host country with just one professional club side, Wellington Phoenix - a crowd of almost 40,000 is expected for the Football Ferns' opening match at Eden Park, meaning a strong showing from the team could be just as transformative.
+In rugby-dominated New Zealand - perhaps the first and only World Cup host country with just one professional club side, Wellington Phoenix - a crowd of almost 40,000 is expected for the Football Ferns' opening match at Eden Park, meaning a strong showing from the team could be just as transformative.

-The potential is clearly there in both countries but, as Lewis remarks, the biggest thing standing in the way of football's growth Down Under is often its own powers that be.
+The potential is clearly there in both countries but, as Lewis remarks, the biggest thing standing in the way of football's growth down under is often its own powers that be.

 "They've already seen what happens when one major World Cup moment passes them by," she added.
 "They won't want to waste another."